alx9r/ZeroDSC/Docs/getting-started/configInstructions.md

      Configure  Set [Registry]Date     Pending
      Configure Test [Registry]Date    Complete

-We can see information about the results of each test were output to the console.
+The results of each test was output to the console.
 From that output we can see that ZeroDSC started by *Pretest*ing each of the configurations.
 The progress "Pending" for the first three steps indicates that the application of none of those configurations is complete yet.
 ZeroDSC then enters the *Configure* phase and invokes `Set` and `Test` for `[Registry]MyKey`.
 That configuration is mentioned last in our document but it is configured first because the other two configurations depend on it.
 The word "Complete" in the line

      Configure Test [Registry]MyKey   Complete